 You will have to delete some of your memory and storage and play fewer games on the computer to speed it back up.

 Another disadvantage of all-in-one computers for gaming is that they have small screen sizes.

-With gaming, especially the newest of games, you want to see all of the details and words and statistics on the screen while you play.
+With gaming, especially the newest games, you want to see all the details, words, and statistics on the screen while playing.

 If you do not have a large enough screen, it can be challenging to see the game and read what you need to during the game, which will make your gameplay experience less pleasurable.